 The same message won’t have the same effect on different leads.
 It can even have a negative result if the content doesn’t reflect the problem they are facing or what you are offering has no value to them.
 Use the data you have, to address different parts of your target market.

 For example, you are offering an email automation platform and your desired clients are SMB’s and large companies.
 You must accommodate for the problems both segments face and present how your offer benefits them in different ways.

 Will they use your product or service in the same way, and do they face the same issues concerning their business?

-Smaller companies would likely want to use your service for a smaller clientele, thus will not need advanced functionality and would prefer a paid plan with less options.
+Smaller companies would likely want to use your service for a smaller clientele, thus will not need advanced functionality and would prefer a paid plan with fewer options.
 This presents an opportunity to send them content on the possible issues they face concerning a smaller team.
-You can send them content on how to maximise their outreach efforts and automate most of the process, thus saving them time and effort and making them more susceptible to stick with your platform longer.
+You can send them content on how to maximize their outreach efforts and automate most of the process, thus saving them time and effort and making them more susceptible to stick with your platform longer.